Hermann-SW/RSA_numbers_factored/1_sum_of_2_sqs_semiprime/README.md

 Send prime factorization as well as method used to <a href="mailto:challenge@stamm-wilbrandt.de">challenge@stamm-wilbrandt.de</a>.

-The first correct submission will receive 100 USD price money.
+The first correct submission will receive 100 USD prize money.
-Preferable let me know to which paypal account I should transfer the price money to.
+Preferable let me know to which paypal account I should transfer the prize money to.

 These two threads suggest that knowing one sum of two squares representation of semiprime does not help in factoring:
 - https://math.stackexchange.com/questions/4655361/eulers-factorization-needs-two-different-sums-of-squares-what-if-only-one-sum